salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

     It is an authentication handler that always returns :code:`True`, so no authentication is needed.

     .. note::
-        **Important:** In this implementation the challenge method is missing and must be implemented by the user.
-Otherwise, it will raise NotImplementedError.
+        **Important:** In this implementation the :code:`challenge` method is missing and must be implemented by the user.
+Otherwise, it will raise :code:`NotImplementedError`.

     **Import**